Using a Blind Trust to Sell Restricted Stock

 Another benefit of using blind trusts to liquidate restricted shares is the neutralizing effect it can have on the market.
 These trades aren’t perceived in the negative light that may accompany other sales of restricted stock.
 Because the shareholder is completely removed from the decision-making process, trades executed from the blind trust are less likely to lead investors to believe that an insider is “bailing out.”

 Finally, blind trusts can be a useful tool in estate and tax planning.
 A blind trust can take the form of a revocable trust, but it may be advantageous to establish an irrevocable grantor trust to reduce your gross estate.

 Is a blind trust for you?

 A multipurpose planning tool, a blind trust can provide access to wealth held in restricted shares, proactive asset management, and gift and estate tax benefits.
-Please consult with us to learn more about this strategy and whether it makes sense for you.
+Please consult with a trusted financial advisor to learn more about this strategy and whether it makes sense for you.

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer.

 Dean Elliott is a financial advisor located at Global Wealth Advisors 207 B-3 That Way, Lake Jackson, TX 77566.
 He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
 He can be reached at (979) 849-4700 or at email@example.com.